Far East | ATLAS of Plucked Instruments |

 |

 yueqin of the Yi minority The Yi ethnic minority uses a yueqin (moon-guitar), which is quite similar to the one used by the Han Chinese.
 However they call it : xianzi, kuzhu or sixian.
-The difference with the yueqin is mainly in decorations and soundholes, but sometimes also the body shape and the number of strings.
+The difference with the yueqin is mainly in decorations and soundholes, but sometimes also the body size, shape and the number of strings.

 |